JoeChen-YT/EECS545Project/README.md

 # EECS545Project
 The data in newton.txt is the local minimum we get using the newton's method on the 10K Mnist HandDigit dataset.

+The code in SubNew_leastSquare_ERM.py is corresponding to the Section 3.1 in the report

+The code in